 Store the carrier portion of infant seats inside the house when not in use.
 Keeping the seat at room temperature will reduce the loss of the child's body heat in the car.

 Dress your child in thin layers.
-Start with close-fitting layers on the bottom, like tights, leggings, and long-sleeved bodysuits.
+Start with close-fitting layers on the bottom, like tights, leggings, or long-sleeved bodysuits.
 Then add pants and a warmer top, like a sweater or thermal-knit shirt.
 Your child can wear a thin fleece jacket over the top.
 In very cold weather, long underwear is also a warm and safe layering option.
 As a general rule of thumb, infants should wear one more layer than adults.
-If you have a hat and a coat on, your infant will probably need a hat, coat, and blanket.
+If you have a coat on, your infant will probably need a coat, and blanket.
+Remove the coat and blanket inside the car before putting your child in the car seat.

 Tighten the straps of the car seat harness.
 Even if your child looks snuggly bundled up in the car seat, multiple layers may make it difficult to tighten the harness enough.
 If you can pinch the straps of the car seat harness, then it needs to be tightened to fit snugly against your child's chest.